Director, Information Networking Institute

 Dena is a founding director of Carnegie Mellon CyLab, for which she spearheaded efforts in cybersecurity education, training

 Dena has served on a number of college and university-wide committees, including Carnegie Mellon’s strategic planning committee for the previous three strategic plan cycles.
-She currently cochairs the College of Engineering Global Campus committee.
+She currently co-chairs the College of Engineering Global Campus committee.
 As a guest speaker, Dena has presented on the topics of cybersecurity and transnational university partnerships at numerous events and conferences.
-Dena has also served on several advisory councils, including the Education Advisory Council for the U.S. Air Force's Cyber Innovation Center and the Advisory Board for the Master of Software Assurance Curriculum, and was a founding member of the Advisory Board for the Executive Doctorate at University of Pennsylvania's Graduate School of Education.Currently, Dena serves on the EWF Board of Advisors, the American College of Greece Board of Trustees, and the Norfolk State University Information Assurance Research, Education and Development Institute Advisory Board.
+Dena has also served on several advisory councils, including the Education Advisory Council for the U.S. Air Force's Cyber Innovation Center and the Advisory Board for the Master of Software Assurance Curriculum, and was a founding member of the Advisory Board for the Executive Doctorate at University of Pennsylvania's Graduate School of Education.Currently, Dena is a member of the American College of Greece Board of Trustees.
+She also serves on the board of advisors for the RSA Conference, EWF, RedMarlin, Inc., Prime Tech Partners and the Norfolk State University Information Assurance Research, Education and Development Institute.